Luna Park Sydney: Luna Land

-Originally named Maloney's Corner, after Tony Maloney, a long-time Luna Park employee who started at 13 years old.
-Maloney's Corner was built on land purchased from the New South Wales government and the State Rail Authority during the 1994 development, so that supports for the Big Dipper could be built, and a park, including a Ghost Train Fire Memorial.
+Luna Land was originally named 'Maloney's Corner' after Tony Maloney, a long-time Luna Park employee who started at 13 years of age.
+Maloney's Corner was built on land purchased from the New South Wales government and the State Rail Authority during the 1994 development, so that supports for the Big Dipper could be built, and a park, including a Ghost Train fire memorial.
 During the 2003 redevelopment, this area was paved over so the Ranger, Spider and various children's rides could be relocated here from the Midway, to provide room for other developments.
 In late October 2020, the Spider and the Moon Ranger were removed.
-In November 2020, it was announced that the whole area would be cleared to make a new land called "Luna Land", with 9 brand new rides.
-3 being Roller Coasters, 1 being a Thrill Flat Ride, and the rest being Children's Rides.
-The Park closed on January 26, 2021, and reopened with 8 new rides on 22 October of that year.
-These rides are: Boomerang, Bug, Cloud 9, Freaky Frogs, Little Nipper, Loopy Lighthouse, Sledgehammer, and Silly Sub.
-Big Dipper would open to the public on December 26, 2021.
+In November 2020, it was announced that the whole area would be cleared to make a new land called "Luna Land" with nine brand new rides, including three roller coasters and a thrill flat ride, with the rest being children's rides.
+The Park closed on 26 January 2021 and reopened on 22 October of that year with eight of the nine new rides (Boomerang, Bug, Cloud 9, Freaky Frogs, Little Nipper, Loopy Lighthouse, Sledgehammer, and Silly Sub) open to the public; the ninth and final new ride (Big Dipper) would become available a couple of months later on 26 December of that year.